Electronic Olfactory Systems: future-oriented industrial research

 This strategy, while a costly one in terms of resource allocation, is based on the conviction that highly complex industrial problems (e.g. foodstuff quality control through odour monitoring) can only be solved through total control of the measuring system - the sensors.
 This means being able to select and modify the characteristics of the sensors by acting on the materials of which they are made: the semi-conductor oxide (M.O.S.) films.
 Equally important, from an industrial reliability viewpoint, is the need to ensure consistent, repeatable sensor response over time.

-In addition to the strategic aspect of sensor performance in itself, the perfection of electronic olfactory systems will also require specific plant engineering, electronic, IT and statistical skills.
+In addition to the strategic aspect of sensor performance in itself, the perfection of an electronic olfactory system will also require specific plant engineering, electronic, IT and statistical skills.

 This is because it is necessary to come up with systems that can interface with different production logics – systems that can sample and monitor odours directly on the line, acquire measurements and process them quickly, plus new software capable of analysing complex situations and thus singling out the factors that determine quality.